daviemakz/risen-js/CONTRIBUTING.md

 ## Tips about Feature Request

-If you believe that 'MySQL Connection Pool Manager' should provide some features, but it does not.
+If you believe that 'Micro Service Framework' should provide some features, but it does not.
 You could create an issue to discuss.

 ## Tips about Pull Request

-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 It's welcomed to pull request.
 And there are some tips about that: